-Engine speed will automatically decrease to 2000-3500 r/min.

-• If equipped with an overheat warning indicator, it will light.
+• The engine speed will automatically decrease to about 2000 r/min.
+If equipped with an overheat warning indicator, it will light.

-The buzzer will sound.
+• The buzzer will sound.

 If the warning system has activated, stop the engine and check the cooling water inlet for clogging.